 A $5M budget can mean very different things depending on where a buyer looks; from Town and Surfside to Hummock Pond, Tom Nevers, and Mid Island.

 In Town, buyers are often paying for walkability, historic character, and convenience.
 A $5M home in Town may offer the ability to walk to dinner, shops, ferries, galleries, and summer events.
-The trade-off may be smaller lot size, historic restrictions, parking considerations, or the need for thoughtful updates.
+The trade-off may be smaller lot size and lower bedroom count, parking considerations, or the need for thoughtful updates.
 For many buyers, however, the lifestyle value of Town is difficult to replace.
 Bernadette’s Town neighborhood guide offers more local context.

 In Surfside, buyers may be drawn to beach access, summer rental appeal, and a more relaxed vacation feel.
 Surfside can be especially appealing for families and buyers who want a strong seasonal-use property.
 At $5M, the details matter: proximity to the beach, house condition, outdoor space, bedroom configuration, and rental readiness can all influence value.